khslam72/khslam72.github.io/_posts/2025-09-28-stray-kids-ceremony-mv-explained.md

 layout: post
 title: "Stray Kids 'CEREMONY' MV Explained: A Victorious Ritual Forged in Chaos"
 description: "MV Explained: Stray Kids' 'CEREMONY' — A deep dive into the 'visual story' of their victory ritual, the symbolism of 'Karma Sports,' and the internal battles fought to reach the top.
 Featuring a cameo by Faker."
+thumbnail: /images/stray-kids-ceremony-mv-screencap-2025.webp # ✅ 썸네일 경로 추가
 categories:
-  - K-POP MV Explained
+  - K-POP MV Explained # ✅ 들여쓰기 수정
 tags:
-  - "K-POP MV Explained"
+  - "K-POP MV Explained" # ✅ 들여쓰기 수정
   - "Stray Kids"
   - "CEREMONY"
   - "CEREMONY Meaning"